VWO Testing

 4. Seamless integrations

-This comprehensive interconnectivity allows you to enrich experiments with customer lifecycle or behavioral data and send test results to marketing automation or personalization platforms for targeted follow-up campaigns.
+• Developer-friendly connectivity: The best A/B testing solutions should provide webhooks, APIs, and developer-friendly SDKs.
+This connectivity lets you enrich tests with lifecycle or behavioral data and push results to marketing or personalization platforms for targeted follow-ups.

-Equally important are the integrations within the platform itself.
-Look for solutions that combine testing capabilities with behavior analytics in a unified environment.
-This integration allows you to directly analyze user session recordings of test participants, create heatmaps of how users interact with your variations, and identify usability issues without switching between tools.
+• Unified behavior analytics features: Equally important are the integrations within the platform itself.
+Look for solutions that combine testing capabilities with session recordings and heatmaps in a unified environment.
+This allows you to directly identify usability issues without switching between tools.

 5. Traffic allocation control